rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M16_Deploying_multi-container_application_to_Azure_Kubernetes_Services.md

 1. Note the value of the IP address in the **External-IP** column in the output of the command, open a new web browser tab, browse to that IP address, and verify that the **MyHealthClinic** application is running.

     >**Note**: Kubernetes includes a web dashboard that can be used for basic management operations.
 This dashboard lets you view basic health status and metrics for your applications, create and deploy services, and edit existing applications.
 Follow [Microsoft Docs](https://docs.microsoft.com/en-us/azure/aks/kubernetes-dashboard) to access the Kubernetes web dashboard in Azure Kubernetes Service (AKS).

+### Exercise 2: Remove the Azure DevOps billing

+In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

+#### Task 1: Remove the Azure DevOps billing

+In this task, you will remove pipeline billing to eliminate unnecessary charges.

+1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

+1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

+1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review